erika-r-moore/Helianthus_verticillatus/README.md

-# Helianthus_verticillatus
+# _Helianthus verticillatus_ scripts
-Scripts and input data files from manuscript "Reevaluating genetic diversity and structure of _Helianthus verticillatus_ (Asteraceae) after the discovery of new populations".
+Scripts and input data files from manuscript ["Reevaluating genetic diversity and structure of _Helianthus verticillatus_ (Asteraceae) after the discovery of new populations"](https://castaneajournal.com/article/reevaluating-genetic-diversity-and-structure-of-helianthus-verticillatus-asteraceae-after-the-discovery-of-new-populations/).
 Please contact me if you need any other scripts or files!